Clay Olsen: Co-founder and President of Fight the New Drug

 Clay Olsen is the Co-founder and President of Fight the New Drug (FTND), and a sandwich enthusiast—if not just out of sheer convenience.
 Clay took time out of his busy schedule to sit down with us and reminisce on the creation and evolution of FTND, the organization behind the Consider Before Consuming podcast.
 Join us as we take a look through Clay’s lens while he shares how FTND started, and why it’s so important that this topic continues to be considered and discussed in today’s society.

 GARRETT: What is up people?
-I’m Garrett Johnson, and you’re listening to Consider Before Consuming, a podcast by Fight the New Drug.
+I’m Garrett Jonsson, and you’re listening to Consider Before Consuming, a podcast by Fight the New Drug.
 Today, we invite you to consider your constant daily string of careful considerations.

 Seriously, think about it.
 Think about everything that you take into account every day to keep yourself, your loved ones, and your community happy, healthy, and hopeful.
 Now consider this: there is an ever growing body of research demonstrating significant negative impact for yourself and the ones you love in the consumption of pornography.
 It can change the way you think, harm your ability to connect with other people, and contributes to changing the world in negative ways.
 This isn’t about moral arguments, it’s about considering the science, facts, and personal accounts.

 So whether you’re joining us for education and prevention, or healing and hope, our goal is to bring you value by publishing conversations with people from around the globe.